cloudmesh-community/book/chapters/aws/aws.md

 * AR and VR
 * Application Integration
 * Customer Engagement
-* Buisiness Productivity
+* Business Productivity
 * Desktop and App Streaming
 * Internet of Things
 * Game Development
 * Software
 * Aws Core Management

 Within each category you have several products.
-When chosing products form AWS it is best to start with the overview paper and identify products that can be of benefit to you.
-For our porpose we focus on the traditional Compute and Storage offerings.
+When choosing products form AWS it is best to start with the overview paper and identify products that can be of benefit to you.
+For our purpose we focus on the traditional Compute and Storage offerings.

 ## Locations